Package 'framrsquared'

 run_id

 RunID associated with the new stock in the FRAM database.
-IF left NULL, provide summary of process instead.
+If left as NULL, provide summary of process instead.
 Default = NULL.

 old_stockcount